Blueberry17/advent-of-code-2015/README.md

 2. In-built functions can make for very concise code.
 3. Even Santa is automating!
 4. Hashlib is a very handy encoder and decoder.
+5. Pay attention to the differences between parts.